 - Put on a Bus: The entire middle school supporting cast and by extension subplot after ep.
 13.

-- Retool: for the Ultra series as a whole, since it returns to the straightforward style of the first 3 Ultra series, especially in the 2nd half.
+- For the Ultra series as a whole, since it returns to the straightforward style of the first 3 Ultra series, especially in the 2nd half.

-- In fact, unusually for a tokusatsu, Noboru Tsuburaya explicitly intended for it to be a dorama program as well as a tokusatsu, hence the focus on the interpersonal relations between Yamato and the staff and students, however after ratings dipped 13 episodes in, TBS had retooled the program into a more traditional Sci-Fi Ultra series, with Noboru later stating he was disappointed he was unable to keep his original vision of the show intact.
+- In fact, unusual for a tokusatsu, Noboru Tsuburaya explicitly intended for it to be a dorama program as well as a tokusatsu, hence the focus on the interpersonal relations between Yamato and the staff and students, however after ratings dipped 13 episodes in, TBS retooled the program into a more traditional Sci-Fi Ultra series, with Noboru later stating he was disappointed he was unable to keep his original vision of the show intact (Noboru would get vindication of sorts, as the tribute episode of 80 in Ultraman Mebius would focus on the exclusively on the school angle).

 - Suspiciously Similar Substitute: Gynoid Emi for flesh-and-blood Emi Johno.
 Thankfully this didn't last long.